ReconOS/reconos.github.io/gettingstarted/tutorial/index.md

   * JTAG connection to program the FPGA
   * UART connection to interact with the board

-Furthermore, we need to download some external components.
-To make sure that you can follow the steps without any problem, you can use the following releases:
+Furthermore, we need to download some external components as listed below.

 * Linux Kernel: [https://github.com/xilinx/linux-xlnx](https://github.com/xilinx/linux-xlnx)